raf1843/rubber-ducky/README.md

 # rubber-ducky
-Work in RITSEC mentorship program on rubber ducky tool
+Work in RITSEC mentorship program on creating rubber ducky tool from a digispark USB enabled with Arduino

 Week 1 - Research on rubber duckies
 Week 2 - Write a script for both Windows (.bat) and Linux (.bash) as a proof of entry/calling card